Australian AHPRA & TGA Website Advertising Compliance Scanner•Monthly Reports•Annual Due Diligence Certificate

 One breach costs more than years of protection.

-Individual AHPRA penalties reach $60,000+.
+AHPRA penalties can reach $60,000 per offence for individual practitioners.
 TGA fines can escalate into the millions for corporations.
 A single testimonial, one unqualified claim, one missing AHPRA number — any of these can trigger a formal notice.
 And reputational damage compounds fast.

 Tell us your website URL